 Are Mushrooms Legal in New Jersey?
-What to Know in 2024
+The State of Psilocybin in 2025

 What is Psilocybin?

-Psilocybin mushrooms have been used in indigenous cultures for religious and spiritual purposes for generations.
+Psilocybin mushrooms have been used in indigenous cultures in Mesoamerica for religious and spiritual purposes for generations.
 Today, they’re used for recreational as well as therapeutic and medical applications.
-The effects typically last 6-8 hours, though it depends on the person and the dose.
-The effects may include euphoria, visual and emotional shifts, and a felt sense of spiritual or mystical experience.
+The effects typically last 6-8 hours, though it varies based on the consumer, method of consumption, and dosing.
+The effects may include euphoria, visual and emotional shifts, and a spiritual or mystical experience.

 Recent Developments